 By spending time at the landing sites, the data collectors have seen the challenges faced by the fishers themselves.
 Gani’s position has given her firsthand experience of the extreme danger Somali artisanal fishers face.
 Gani’s team encountered the survivor of a fishing vessel that capsized, resulting in two deaths.
 Many fishers do not know how to swim and most do not have proper safety equipment.
 From Gani’s observation, these things “can make the difference between life and death.”

 Regardless of the challenges, Gani and Gacal remain committed to and optimistic about Somali fisheries.
 Both emphasized the importance of reliable fisheries data for informed fisheries management, which the government currently lacks.
 They believe the Somali fisheries sector is improving.
 There is a lot of room to develop the domestic market.
 Somalis have not traditionally been fish consumers, but the market, and its corresponding job opportunities, are expanding.
 Gani is now seeing Somalis travelling from Merca to Kismayo to take advantage of opportunities in the fisheries sector.

 Since the inception of FDCWG, Secure Fisheries’ project manager, Jamal Hassan, has observed that those working on the data collection project have begun to take on a sense of ownership of their work and their country’s natural resources.
 They see the national importance of the project and want to look after it.
 At the final workshop, Gacal told Hassan, “After having been entrusted with managing a national fisheries catch database, I feel the weight of the responsibility on my shoulders.”
-Through measuring fish, and collecting, managing, and reporting data, these Somalis are generating the information that will ultimately lead to better fisheries management in Somalia, and therefore a healthy future for its vast ocean territory.
+Through measuring fish, and collecting, managing, and reporting data, these Somalis are generating the information that will ultimately lead to better fisheries management in the Somali region, and therefore a healthy future for its vast ocean territory.